evefonwu/marketing-track-II/README.md

 ### Newsletter Page:

-Adding [a newsletter subscription page](https://marketing-track-ii.vercel.app/newsletter) - visual design implementation only, no subscription functionality.
+Adding a newsletter subscription page - visual design implementation only, no subscription functionality.
 Newsletter section is imported into a page wrapped by (site) layout, showing a featured abstract image and a form for newsletter subscription.

 components/

 - sections/
   - NewsletterForm.tsx (a React client component)
   - NewsletterSection.tsx

+### Application Deployment:

+On Vercel hobby plan with limited number of repositories for deployment - so I'm going to remove this repo from deployment.

+Have added docs/ screenshots for reference